 So we may see less major road resurfacing projects, but more patching in Bromley.
 Will £113,000 help a lot?
 It seems unlikely to me.
 Anyone who has any knowledge of the cost of road works would not expect that to cover more than a few rushed patches.

-Drivers are advised to purchase a car sticker that I saw recently on an ABD Member’s vehicle which reads “I’m not drunk – I’m just avoiding potholes”.
+Drivers are advised to purchase a car sticker that I saw recently on a vehicle which reads “I’m not drunk – I’m just avoiding potholes”.
 It’s available from Amazon.

 You can “follow” this blog by clicking on the bottom right.